Property Damage After a NC Accident

 Am I entitled to a rental car after an accident in NC?

 If the other driver was at fault, their insurance should pay for a reasonable rental car while your vehicle is being repaired or until you receive your total loss payout.
 If you have rental reimbursement coverage on your own policy, you can use that regardless of fault.
-The rental should be a comparable vehicle, not necessarily the same as your damaged car.
+After a total loss, the rental obligation typically ends three to five days after the settlement check is issued.

 Can I choose my own repair shop in NC?